Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

 \subsubsection{Setup and Test Cases}

-An agent flow network with random connections is initialized, and the flow and unit cost of each edge are sampled from uniform random distributions.
+An agent flow network with random connections is initialized, and the flow and unit cost of each edge is sampled from uniform random distributions.
 The hyper-parameters are the maximum flow on an edge and the node number of the network.
-The optimization models in Sec. \ref{sec:flow_decompose} are then applied to the initialized random flow network to solve the minimum energy cost rounding up and minimum max-energy flow cover problems.
-The computational costs and the optimality of the solutions are then evaluated under different sizes of test cases.
+The optimization models in Sec. \ref{sec:flow_decompose} are then applied to the initialized random flow network to solve the minimum energy cost rounding and minimum max-energy flow split problems.